AdobeDocs/analytics.en/help/analyze/report-builder/report-builder-export.md

 * Export files in Excel, PDF, or CSV format.

-* Export tables that include multiple dimensions. **(Does this apply to Report Builder???)**
+* Export data blocks that include multiple dimensions. **(Does this apply to Report Builder???)**

 ## Export requirements {#export-requirements}

 ### Minimum requirements

-Make sure that your tables, your environment, and your permissions meet the following requirements:
+Make sure that your data blocks, your environment, and your permissions meet the following requirements:

-* **Tables:** All tables must include at least one dimension in the row and one metric in each column in order to be supported with a full-table export.  **(Does this apply to Report Builder???)**
+* **Data blocks:** All data blocks must include at least one component to column, row, or value.

 * **Environment:** Ensure that the [IP addresses](/help/technotes/ip-addresses.md) and [Domains](/help/technotes/domains.md) used by Adobe Analytics are allowed through their organization's firewall.